kcm2/ab/references/angelbeatshd.rst

 * Hinata's mum is called Yuri.
 * Yuri talks about her plan to find, meet and punch God.

+.. [#v1c1-1] An articulated lorry.
+Like the UK ones, based on the image from the manga.
+.. [#v1c1-2] Will require explaining how this is possible.
+.. [#v1c1-3] The image in the manga here is not correct for where his actual position would be, based on the anime.

 Chapter 2
 -----------